ROSS-org/ross-org.github.io/_posts/2016-03-28-walkthrough-1.md

 ---
 layout: post
-title:  Model Walkthrough - Step 1
+title:  "Step 1: Designing Objects"
 author: Elsa Gonsiorowski
+category: walkthrough
 ---

 The very first thing any ROSS user should do is develop their own model.